Installation

 composer test

-There is no php artisan dbflow:health command in the current alpha packages.
+There is no php artisan dbflow:health command in the current packages.

 Local and staging environments